I finally read a book by Stephen Baxter! Anti-Ice seems like it should be very much down my road: Victorians! In space! Science! Alternate history!

 Spoilers up ahead.

 Anti-Ice features a young ~anti-hero~ privileged idiot as protagonist.
-His character was one-dimensional, and served pretty well to tell the story, and also to invite info dumps.
+His character was one-dimensional, and worked well to tell the story, and also to invite info dumps.
 While the book wants you to believe that there was character development, there was none.
 He also falls in love with an obvious French saboteur after talking to her twice.
 Seriously.
 It’s so obvious other characters comment on it.
 He never gets over it.

 We also get the scientist with a conscience, the British patriot, the British butler, the French patriot, and we just about escaped having a Prussian cardboard cut-out.

 Sadly, we don’t get a plot.
 Well, except if you accept “Idiot goes to space by accident, discovers moon monsters, returns”.
-Actually, that part of the story was fun, in a pulp-y sort of way.
+Actually, that part of the story was fun, in a pulp-y way.
 Like, there is no plot, but there are detailed descriptions of Victorians in space, which seems like a Jules Verne thing to do, and a lot of fun.
 Though Jules Verne would’ve been more realistic about things, seriously.
 Building a rocket that lives through both liftoff and re-entry?
 And air filtering, food, etc?
 Just like that, really?
 My suspension of disbelief took a big hit there, and I don’t even know all that much about rockets.